 In the late 1990s it became clear that the Hokuriku Shinkansen Line would be extended to Kanazawa, and it became necessary to expand the facilities to accommodate new rail lines.
 An extensive rebuilding program began in 1998 which was completed in 2005.
 In place of the old utilitarian rectangular block, the new look station is a fine mix of sleek modern style and convenience with respectful nods to the past.
 In particular, the design of architect Ryuzo Shirae for the eastern façade, with its covered plaza and Tsuzumi-mon Gate has received several international awards.

 The station has also been listed by Travel & Leisure Magazine as one of the “world’s most beautiful train stations”.
 The design is not only beautiful but smart.
 Kanazawa is prone to frequent rain and snowfall, but the massive dome of aluminium and glass that covers the station plaza offers practical shelter to passengers waiting for taxis and buses.
-Solar cells on the station roof also provide ecologically friendly energy.
+Solar panels on the station plaza passenger shelters also provide ecologically friendly energy.

 Kanazawa Station is just one of several innovative, contemporary buildings in the city.
 In 2004, one year before the station was completed, Kanazawa’s 21st Century Museum of Contemporary Art was opened.
 This futuristic building resembling a giant spaceship houses several galleries of modern art and has become one of the city’s chief attractions.
 The nearby D. T. Suzuki Museum with its simple, minimalist water garden opened in 2011.
-At the same time the city still has a thriving traditional arts and crafts scene and this was recognized in 2009 by UNESCO who listed it on their Creative Cities network as a City of Crafts.
-The extension of the Hokuriku Shinkansen Line to Kanazawa in 2015, has made the city’s attractions, both old and new, ever more popular, as tourists can now travel from Tokyo in just 2 hours and 30 minutes.
-It seems fitting that the current station building is one that perfectly reflects a city looking both forward and back, and gives shelter to both modern and traditional design ideals.
+At the same time the city has a thriving traditional arts and crafts scene and this was recognized in 2009 by UNESCO who listed it on their Creative Cities network as a City of Crafts.
+The opening of the Hokuriku Shinkansen Line to Kanazawa in 2015 made the city’s attractions, both old and new, easier to reach from Tokyo, with the fastest Kanazawa-Tokyo services advertised at about 2 hours and 28 minutes.
+The line was extended again from Kanazawa to Tsuruga in 2024, making Kanazawa an intermediate stop on a longer Hokuriku Shinkansen route.
+It seems fitting that the station building is one that perfectly reflects a city looking both forward and back, and gives shelter to both modern and traditional design ideals.